DevOps-MBSE/AaC/docs/docs/dev_guide/index.md

 ### Plugin Developer Guide

-AaC can be contributed to from certain sources upon approval by the Project Owner for the AaC Project.
-The link to the guidelines on how to contribute and develop plugins for AaC can be found [here](./plugin_dev_guide.md).
+Guidelines on how to contribute and develop plugins for AaC can be found [Plugin Developer Guide](./plugin_dev_guide.md).